 [Daily Blog Post #266]

-In Singapore, I paid $50CAD for a haircut.
-A good meal at a hawker center (a food court essentially, but often outdoors and open) took less than $10CAD.
+In Singapore, I paid $45USD for a haircut.
+A good meal at a hawker center (an outdoors open foodcourt) took less than $8USD.

-In Shanghai, I just paid $4CAD for my lunch and $8CAD for a regular haircut that was still comparable to the ones I got in Singapore.
+In Shanghai, I paid $3USD for my lunch and $7USD for a regular haircut that was still comparable to the ones I got in Singapore.

-When I visited Bangkok, $5CAD at any convenience store could buy me enough food for 2 meals.
-A taxi ride from the airport to our hotel took less than $10CAD.
+When I visited Bangkok, $5USD at any convenience store could buy me enough food for 2–3 meals.
+A 1-hour taxi ride from the airport to our hotel took less than $10USD.

-My dinner tonight at a local Shanghai restaurant cost 30 YUAN, or $6 CAD.
-A bottle of coke was only 3 YUAN (a bit over $0.50 cents!!!)
+I remember one dinner I had at a local Shanghai restaurant cost 30 YUAN, or $5USD.
+A bottle of coke was only 3 YUAN (a bit over $0.40 cents!!!)

-It’s interesting to compare standards of living in all the different places I’ve been to.
+It’s interesting to compare the standards of living in all the different places I’ve been to.

 But you can’t survive, at least not comfortably, with a minimum wage job in North America.
 Not when a bottled coke costs $3.
-And not when real-estate and mortgages cost a fortune.
+And not when real-estate and houses can cost a fortune.

 The more developed a country is, the more expensive the goods & services are.
 Advanced countries offer advanced quality items, which garners advanced pricing.
-The more goods & services cost, the higher the standard of living, which supposedly means higher wages, high prosperity for the people and the country.
+The more expensive goods & services are, the higher the standard of living, which supposedly means higher wages and higher prosperity for the people and the country.